Luke's Notes

 Immigration policies and higher education

 This process clashed with anti-immigration policies.
 Universities had been one of the UK’s most high quality industries, attracting impressed students from overseas.
-But the attraction of universities to international students was being threatened by immigration restrictions.
+But the attraction of universities to international students was being threatened by immigration policy.
 Lucrative international students were being turned away by immigration restrictions or intimidating surveillance by the border agency.
 This is hitting home even more in 2024 with further tightening on immigration from international students leading to cash crises and ensuing closures and redundancies at universities.

 The blogs (below) I wrote dealt with such themes but also a number of other issues: the further future privatisation of university education and its facilitation by government deregulation; international comparisons and precedents; how changes to university pensions fit in; resistance by academics and students; what a public collective higher education could look like; and community, democracy and consultation at the university.
 Many of the sites where these blogs were posted no longer exist but, where this is the case, there are PDF versions below.
+Some of the links in the articles are now broken.

 Safeguarding Education: Why we take Industrial Action with a Heavy Heart May 2010, The Badger